rotto32/cascadiajs_notes/README.md

 Predictions:
 1. Backend will own more frontend
     More demographics into the frontend of dev
-    Blazer - write C# and run in browser using WebAssembly (ppl excited about WebAssembly).
-Blazer runs almost entirely on the server or on the client depending on your needs. \
+    Blazer - write C# and run in browser using WebAssembly (ppl excited about WebAssembly)Blazer runs almost entirely on the server or on the client depending on your needs. \
     Brian expects that there will more more languages in the front end besides JS \
     Some considerations on this:
     + JS is a really good front end language